-- 16. Multiple fission is a type of division in which many individuals are formed from a single parent cell.
+- developing embryo.
+If fertilisation does not take place, the lining of uterus slowly breaks down and comes out through the vagina as blood and mucus, along with unfertilised egg which is known as menstruation. - 24.
+Multiple fission is a type of division in which many individuals are formed from a single parent cell.
 This method of reproduction occurs in unfavourable conditions.
 The unicellular organism develops a protective covering called cyst, over the cell.
 The nucleus of the cell divides repeatedly producing many nuclei.
-Later on, each nucleus is surrounded by small amount of cytoplasm and many daughter cells are produced within the cyst. - 17.
-HIV stands for Human Immunodeficiency Virus.
-Yes, AIDS is an infectious disease.
-It is transmitted sexually or through exposure to contaminated blood.
-Four modes of spreading AIDS are: - (i) Unprotected sex with an infected partner - (ii) Use of contaminated needle and syringes - (iii) Use of contaminated razors for shaving - (iv) Transfusion of infected blood or blood products. - 18.
+Later on, each nucleus is surrounded by small amount of cytoplasm and many daughter cells are produced within the cyst. - 25.
+The benefits of using mechanical barriers such as condoms and diaphragms during sexual act are:- - (i) They prevent the deposition and entry of sperms in the female genital tract during copulation thus they serve as an effective method to avoid pregnancy. - (ii) They also protect against various sexually transmitted diseases likes AIDS, syphilis, etc. - 26.
+After implantation of young embryo, circulation of blood around the uterus is increased.
+Soon embryo derives its nutrition from the mother's blood with the help of a special tissue called placenta.
+This contains villi like structure embedded in the wall of uterus.
+Tissue and blood capillaries of uterus surround villi.
+Through the villi, nutrients and oxygen from mother's blood pass on to the embryo.
+The wastes produced by the embryo is passed on to mother's blood through the placenta. - 27.
 The two reproductive parts of a bisexual flower which contain the germ cells are carpel (female reproductive part) and stamen (male reproductive part).
 Carpel is situated in the centre of the flower as a flask-shaped structure.
 A carpel is made up of three parts-stigma, style and ovary.
 The distal part of a carpel is called stigma.
 Stigma is responsible for receiving pollen during pollination.